viveknair/diff-copier/README.md

 ## Usage

+### Copy PR Diff
 - **Button:** Navigate to a GitHub PR page.
 Click the "Copy as Markdown" button in the header actions area.
 - **Keyboard Shortcut:** On a GitHub PR page, ensure no text is selected, then quickly press `Cmd+C` twice (or `Ctrl+C` twice).

 The button text will change to "Copying..." and then "Copied!" upon success.
 Paste the content into any text editor that supports Markdown.

+### Copy Review Dog Errors
+- **Keyboard Shortcut:** On a GitHub PR page, press `Cmd+Shift+K` (or `Ctrl+Shift+K` on Windows/Linux).
+- This will scan the page for all review dog error comments and copy them as formatted markdown.
+- A green notification will appear showing the number of errors copied.
+- The copied format includes the file name, ESLint rule, and error message for each error.